slurmulon/bach/docs/guide.md

 [Note('C2'), Note('F2')]
 ```

-Beat durations can also use basic mathematical operators (i.e. add, subtract, multiply, divide).
+Numerical beat durations can also use basic mathematical operators (i.e. add, subtract, multiply, divide).

 This makes the translation between sheet music and `bach` an easy task.